Combinatorial construction of Gelfand-Tsetlin modules for $\mathfrak{gl}_n$: Introduction

 \

 {\bf Theorem I.} Gelfand-Graev continuation defines a $\gl_n$-module if and only if it satisfies the LP condition.

 \

-We propose a new combinatorial method of constructing irreducible Gelfand-Tsetlin modules by continuation from tableau satisfying more general conditions which we call, following the tradition, {\it FRZ-condition}.
+We propose a new combinatorial method of constructing simple Gelfand-Tsetlin modules by continuation from tableau satisfying more general conditions which we call, following the tradition, {\it FRZ-condition}.
 Any tableau satisfying the LP-condition also satisfies the FRZ-condition but the latter is much more general.
-Each tableau $L$ satisfying the FRZ-condition defines the Gelfand-Tsetlin character $\chi_L$ and leads to the Gelfand-Tsetlin module $V(L)$ with character $\chi_L$.
+Each tableau $L$ satisfying the FRZ-condition defines the maximal ideal $\sm_L$ of the Gelfand-Tsetlin subalgebra and a Gelfand-Tsetlin module $V(L)$ with ideal $\sm_L$ in its Gelfand-Tsetlin support.
 A tableau $L$ is {\it critical} if it has equal entries in one or more rows different from the top row.
 Otherwise, tableau is noncritical.
 Our second main result is

 \